williamqin14/rowland-heights-music-website/README.md

 * Maintenance free, client can edit all content using Decap CMS
 * Uses Cloudinary to outsource image storage, saving space and build time
 * Only costs **$5/year** to run instead of **$100+/year**, just have to pay for domain 😎
+* Logo designed using Photoshop and Illustrator
+* Fully responsive on mobile and desktop